Exploring with Tofu

 I typically like to cut it up into pieces for a stir fry (see above).
 Then I take the tofu with a little bit of coconut oil and some onions and pan sear it a bit until warm.
 I love to add different veggies on hand to add to it like fresh spinach, carrots, onions and more.
 Try it yourself and you will find new ways to make tofu.

 Once your tofu is sauteed and golden you can add it to brown rice and sliced bell peppers.
-I typically make up the tofu when I have leftover brown rice and it makes a delicious stir fry.
+I typically make up the tofu when I have leftover brown rice and it makes a quick, delicious, and healthy stir fry.
 You can top it with hot sauce or salsa to spice it up and it makes a quick and affordable meal loaded with healthy protein in a flash.